borg286/sevtech/README.md

 * Shuriken: The upper left-hand corner determines what material repairs it.

     * If you have access to obsidian and therefore Reinforcement modifiers, you can make a shuriken that's unbreakable (**infinite ammo**) right out of the gate by using one paper part.
-One paper, one bone, one cactus, and one iron part gives 7 hearts of damage, increasing with number of hits.
+One paper, 2 bone, and one iron part gives 7 hearts of damage, increasing with number of hits.
 This can probably be increased further by replacing the iron with prismarine or firewood if you have access to those.
 The paper part can be replaced after leveling up twice.

 * Note that sharpening kits only repair. **Don't plan on getting obsidian sharpening kits** to upgrade your mining level